-Following the previous steps you have a fully working reverse proxy, with in-built load balancer and SSL encryption.
+Following the previous steps, you have a fully working reverse proxy, with an in-built load balancer and SSL encryption.
 Nice right?
 But in my case, I quite often need to secure access to such endpoints.
 F.e. whitelist incoming IPs or require a username and password.
 This could obviously be done in the exposed application, but I think that a reverse proxy is a better place for this.

 Web application security is key, so how can you add an IP whitelist?
 It's just two new labels: